hms-dbmi-cellenics/worker/README.md

     make logs

 ### 2. Running the worker
-Before running the worker, you need to have a folder with named with the experiment id that you want to load.
+Before running the worker, you need to have a folder named with the experiment id that you want to load.
 The folder should be saved under `worker/data` and it has to contain:
  - Processed rds object file, called `r.rds`
  - A json file of the cell_sets for that experiment, called `cell_sets.json`